The Bankrate promise

 If you run into problems, your first course of action is to call your company and find out if there is a customer care representative or ombudsman who is charged with handling complaints.

-If not, or if the amount you receive does not seem to you to be fair or in keeping with what you have been paying for, there is an ultimate authority who can step in to help: your state’s Department of Insurance.
+If not, or if the amount you receive does not seem to you to be fair or in keeping with the coverage you have been paying for, there is an ultimate authority who can step in to help: your state’s department of insurance.
 You should be able to file a complaint with this agency (many states feature online complaint forms) if you feel that your claim hasn’t been handled correctly.
-Search for your state’s name and “Department of Insurance” to find its website.